 Franklyn’s Field, which celebrated its 100th anniversary in 2010, features:

 As a result of its location and amenities, Franklyn’s Field hosts several city recreational programs and several Rome City School District activities and programs.
-The park has frontage along all four streets with high visibility from all vantage points.
-It is open from morning to dusk and is served by two small parking lots with room for roughly 10 cars each as well as on-street parking.
+The park has frontage along all four streets with high visibility from all vantage points and is served by two small parking lots with room for roughly 10 cars each as well as on-street parking.

 In addition to the lighted tennis courts and security-lit basketball court, the park has security lighting around the clubhouse and some additional security lighting around the perimeter of the park.
 Over the past several years the park has received heavy usage, attracting more than 30,000 playground visitors during each of the past several years.